Get quotes from these car insurance providers and more

 Statistics show that young drivers are more likely to be involved in accidents than drivers over the age of 25, and the resulting claims are more expensive.
 This means that even if you're a careful driver of an inexpensive car, your insurance quote is likely to be high.

-AA research shows that one in eight British drivers is aged 25 and under, with a quarter of all drivers involved in serious traffic collisions within this age group.
+AA research shows that one in eight British drivers is aged 25 or under, but one in four of all drivers involved in serious traffic collisions are within this age group.

-As well as being more likely to have an accident, young and new drivers often have to pay more for their car insurance because they haven’t had the chance to build up a no claims bonus over time.
+As well as being more likely to have a more expensive accident, young and new drivers often have to pay more for their car insurance because they haven’t had the chance to build up a no claims bonus over time.

-Young drivers often have other young people in the car with them when have accidents.
-The passengers are third-parties and the driver’s insurer has to pay if any passengers are injured as well for any other vehicles and people involved in the crash.
+Young drivers often have other young people in the car with them when they have accidents.
+The passengers are third parties and the driver’s insurer has to pay damages if any passengers are injured, and must also pay out on any other vehicles and people involved in the crash.

 It's not just young drivers that are faced with sky-high premiums, new driver insurance is similarly expensive.
-New drivers of any age are often cited in statistics that show them being more likely to have an accident than their more experienced counterparts.
+New drivers of any age are often cited in statistics that show them being more likely to have an accident than those with more experience.